influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/bigtable/from.md

 _**Function type:** Input_

 {{% warn %}}
-The `bigtable.from()` function is currently experimental and is subject to change at any time.
+The `bigtable.from()` function is currently experimental and subject to change at any time.
-By using it, you accept the [risks of experimental functions](/v2.0/reference/flux/stdlib/experimental/#use-experimental-functions-at-your-own-risk).
+By using this function, you accept the [risks of experimental functions](/v2.0/reference/flux/stdlib/experimental/#use-experimental-functions-at-your-own-risk).
 {{% /warn %}}

 ```js